nir0s/ghost/README.md

 ## Contributions..

 You can add additional backends by implementing a single class which implements the `init`, `put`, `get`, `delete` and `list` methods.
 Both the TinyDB and SQLAlchemy implementations are extremely lightweight and can be used as reference implementations.

-* `init` should do whatever is required to initialize the database in which the keys will be held.
-* `put` should insert a key dict into the database and return its id.
-* `get` should return the key dict
-* `delete` should delete the key and return a boolean representing whether it was deleted or not.
-* `list` should return a list of all keys.

 Pull requests are always welcome..